pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 two different ways, resulting in transitions too discrete for the new, and too abrupt for the old.
-One more time, it works in Lab, when similar functionality in Capture One seems to be using HSL or HSV, and this may be the beginning of a clue as to why it's so far behind.
+One more time, it works in Lab, when similar functionality in Capture One seems to be using HSL or HSV, which seems to perform better than Lab.

 In some cases, **color zones** will benefit from being replaced by the **color balance** module where parametric masking may be used to